 How do you freeze these pancakes?

-I recommend placing each of the baby cereal protein pancakes onto a baking sheet and then transferring the sheet to the freezer for 1 hour.
+I recommend placing each pancake onto a baking sheet and then transferring the sheet to the freezer for 1 hour.
 Then you can place all the pancakes together in a freezer bag to freeze for up to 3 months.

 Would you make these baby cereal protein pancakes?

-What kind of fruit would you add to these baby led weaning pancakes?
+What kind of fruit would you add to these pancakes?

 What are some of your go-to healthy breakfast recipes for baby?